jbock-java/jbock/README.md

 ````

 When the program is invoked with the `--help` parameter,
+it will use the attributes and also the javadoc,
-it will print something resembling a [man page](https://linux.die.net/man/1/cp):
+to print something resembling a [man page](https://linux.die.net/man/1/cp):

 <pre><code>NAME
        cp - copy files and directories